ThatQuiz Test Library Take this test now

 A) Demand for milk for both making and drinking cheese

-B) Demand for cars
+B) Demand of milk for making cheese

 C) Demand of milk for drinking